10 Steps to Create a Website

 While there are a lot of website builders out there, here are a few of them based on their use cases:

-• Shopify: Best for building an ecommerce website where you sell your products
+- Shopify: Best for ecommerce website design, Shopify makes it easy to build an online store where you sell your products

 For details, read Traffic Think Tank’s comprehensive guide on the best website builders.